MML4379/ComputiOS/README.md

 When everything is setup...
 - First run `make clean` to make the prerequisite `build` folder.
 - Then run `make` to actually compile everything.
-- To run it in qemu, run `make clean`.
+- To run it in qemu, run `make run`.

 # PULL REQUESTS
 If there is a problem and you know the solution, please create a pull request to fix it.
 I can't catch every problem, and seeing what other people catch is really helpful.